Become an Insider member to gain access to this article,

 - Earn a bonus point each time you are unsuccessful in the draw (one point per year).

-- Or apply for “bonus points only” to gain a bonus point in the event that you do not want to risk drawing a tag until you have a higher number of points.
+- Apply for “bonus points only” to gain a bonus point in the event that you do not want to risk drawing a tag until you have a higher number of points.

-- You can also travel to Arizona and take a hunter education course and earn a permanent bonus point.
+- You can also travel to Arizona and take a hunter education course and earn a permanent bonus point for every species.

-- Earn a permanent loyalty point.
+- Earn a loyalty point.
 An applicant is awarded this point by applying for a species for five consecutive years.
-This is also a species-specific point and this permanent point will not be taken away when you draw a tag.
+This is also a species-specific point and this point will not be taken away when you draw a tag, but will be purged if you miss a year of applying.
+You will have to start all over again.

 |Unit 5A||80"+||83.2%||Archery: 0%|